pablo-abc/felte/packages/reporter-svelte/README.md

 yarn add @felte/reporter-svelte
 ```

+If you're using sapper, you might want to add this reporter as a dev dependency.
+You can do this by adding the `-D` flag to any of the commands above.

 ## Usage

 The package exports a reporter function `svelteReporter` and a Svelte component `ValidationMessage`.
 These can be used in conjunction to report errors.